-I’ll never forget the high pitch squeals when this massive bolt of lightning hit in the middle of the battle of Wakanda and Thor emerged shouting, “Bring me Thanos!”
+I’ll never forget the high pitch squeals when this massive bolt of a lightning hit in the middle of the battle of Wakanda and Thor emerged shouting, “Bring me, Thanos!”
 It was pretty epic to say the least.
-Banner’s line of “you guys are screwed now!” helped seal the deal on this heart pounding arrival.
+Banner’s line of “you guys are screwed now!” helped seal the deal on this heart-pounding arrival.

 42. Wolverine’s Intro | X-Men (2000)

-Some of the best scenes in superhero and action movies is recruiting a team of bad ass individuals to accomplish singular cause.
+Some of the best scenes in superhero and action movies is recruiting a team of badass individuals to accomplish singular cause.
 Introducing all the different characters and unique abilities that they bring to the table that makes them special.
 The mighty leadership of one to be able to pull together a motley crew of individuals together and accomplish an impossible task.
-The excitement, joy and pride Wade Wilson was feeling was palpable right up till the moment they were all hilariously and unceremoniously killed by the ultimate villain…a heavy wind…RIP X-Force.
+The excitement, joy, and pride Wade Wilson was feeling were palpable right up till the moment they were all hilariously and unceremoniously killed by the ultimate villain…a heavy wind…RIP X-Force.